divarvel/talks/bio.md

 ## En, short

 Clément Delafargue is the CTO of Clever Cloud.
 A graduate from École Centrale de Nantes, he has been developing web projects since 2002.
-He can work both on frontend and backend, with various technologies (Javascript (on both frontend and backend), Ruby, Java, Scala).
-He is particularly interested in Functional Programming.

-Clément Delafargue is the CTO of Clever Cloud.
-A graduate from École Centrale de Nantes, he has been developing web projects since 2002.
 He enjoys working both on frontend and backend, as well as learning new languages and tech